damianhakert/damianhakert.github.io/source/posts/2017-03-17-how-is-team-member-1-doing.html.md

 {::options parse_block_html="true" /}

-The Cole Fresh team brought cookies to our HQ in San Francisco with a card saying:
+The Codefresh team brought cookies to our HQ in San Francisco with a card saying:

 > _Hey GitLab, We thought you could use a chance to destress a little.
 Don't sweat it we're rooting for you.
 We've all been there before and we have a lot of faith in you to work it out.
 You got THIS!
-From Dan, and the Cole Fresh Team_
+From Dan, and the Codefresh Team_

 A group from Google came to our HQ and got our engineers $300 to spend on something to make them feel better after all of this was over: